Severe acute respiratory syndrome

 The severe acute respiratory syndrome (SARS) is a zoonotic illness caused by severe acute respiratory syndrome-related coronavirus (SARS-CoV-1), a coronavirus.
 The disease was first seen in the city of Foshan in Guangdong Province in China in 2002 and was traced back to the Himalayan (masked) palm civet, racoon dogs and the Chinese ferret-badger.
 All of these animals are sold in the live wild animal markets in China 1.
 The civet cats were thought to be the intermediaries who passed the SARS virus from bats to humans.

-Following the discovery of SARS-CoV-2, the numeric digit 1 was suffixed to the name of the SARS-related coronavirus, creating SARS-CoV-1 7.
+Following the discovery of SARS-CoV-2, the Arabic numeric digit 1 was suffixed to the name of the SARS-related coronavirus, creating the retronymic SARS-CoV-1 7.

 From 2002-2003 there were over 8,000 confirmed cases of SARS (21% of which were in health care workers), leading to 813 deaths 1.
 Outside of Asia, Canada was the most affected nation, with the majority of cases secondary to exposure within a healthcare facility.
 The severe acute respiratory syndrome crisis in Canada lead to a major revision of infection control practice, surge capacity planning, and the formation of the Canadian public health agency 4.